 For older versions of Android (before Oreo) you will need to simply go to your settings menu and enable installing from unknown sources, then open the above link.
 You'll be prompted whether you allow the download and installation.
 APKMirror is a safe source, so it's ok to hit Yes.

-On Android Oreo and above, such as Pie and Android 10, manually installing the Google Play app is a bit more complicated.
+On Android Oreo and above, such as Pie and Android 10, the process to install Google Play Store is a bit more complicated.
 Here is what you need to do:

 - Head to Settings and find Apps & notifications.
 Once in the apps menu, scroll down until you find your mobile browser - Google Chrome, for example.